-Council of Higher Education Internal Auditors (CHEIA)
+Council for Higher Education Internal Auditors (CHEIA)

 We provide a network for our members – the individuals who deliver internal audit services to universities, whether they are staff within in-house teams, consortia or external firms, as well as institutional staff who liaise with internal auditors - for the promulgation of best practice and for professional development.